-As disclosed elsewhere in the Group's 2021 Annual Report, the Nomination and Remuneration Committee (the 'NRC') acts as the Remuneration Committee of Investcorp Holdings' Board of Directors.
-As of June 30, 2021 the NRC is comprised of five non-executive Directors.
+As disclosed elsewhere in the Annual Report, the NRC acts as the Remuneration Committee of Investcorp Holdings' Board of Directors.
+As of June 30, 2022 the NRC is comprised of five non-executive Directors.

 Under its Terms of Reference, NRC is mandated, among other matters, to: